kimtore/pms/doc/pms.md

 :   Scroll the list such that the cursor is centered (only has an effect when scroll is set to normal)

 filter
 :   Enter filter mode: type to filter the current view for songs.
 Songs that don’t match are removed from the view.
 Use the clear-filters command to return to the original view.

 clear-filters
-:   Clear all filters from the current playlist.
+:   Clear all filters from the current songlist.

 quick-find
 :   Enter quick-find mode: type to jump to next matched song